Pike96/UHistory/README.md

 ## Log

+- 171231 - Fix problem of month with 31 days

 - 171216 - Can read backuped history (using iBROWSE UI)

 - 171215 - Select month to backup.
 Fix backup status bug.